 aeppl as a means of automatically deriving log-probabilities for basic tensor operations represented in IR).

-This topic is a little more advanced and doesn’t really have parallels in other tensor libraries, but it’s one of the things that Aesara uniquely facilitates.
+This topic of symbolic manipulation of intermediate representations is a little more advanced and doesn’t really have parallels in other tensor libraries, but it’s one of the things that Aesara uniquely facilitates.

 The PyMC/probabilistic programming connection is similar to the DL connection Theano had, but—unlike Theano—we don’t want Aesara to be conflated with one of its domains of application—like probabilistic modeling.
 Those primary domains of application will always have some influence on the development of Aesara, but that’s also why we need to avoid labels/designations like “deep learning library” and focus on the functionality, so that we don’t unnecessarily compromise Aesara’s general applicability, relative simplicity, and/or prevent useful input/collaboration from other domains.